IBLC Long Put Strategy

 IBLC thesis for this long put

-The market-implied 1-standard-deviation range for IBLC extends from approximately $40.40 on the downside to $61.30 on the upside.
+The market-implied 1-standard-deviation range for IBLC extends from approximately $40.98 on the downside to $54.96 on the upside.
 A IBLC long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long IBLC position with one put per 100 shares held.
-Current IBLC IV rank near 71.60% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on IBLC at 71.70%.
+Current IBLC IV rank near 61.05% is mid-range against its 1-year distribution, so the IV signal is neutral; the long put thesis on IBLC should anchor more to the directional view and the expected-move geometry.
 As a Financial Services name, IBLC options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IBLC-specific events.

 IBLC long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IBLC positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IBLC alongside the broader basket even when IBLC-specific fundamentals are unchanged.
 Long-premium structures like a long put on IBLC are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current IBLC chain quotes before placing a trade.